lsst-ts/observatory-controls-docs/System-Testing-Deployments-and-Upgrades/Control-System-Upgrade/Deployment-Activities/index.rst

         * Below uses scripts in this repo: https://github.com/lsst-ts/k8s-admin.
         * Execute the following (:ref:`Summit <Deployment-Activities-Summit-Kubernetes>`, :ref:`TTS <Deployment-Activities-TTS-Kubernetes>`, :ref:`BTS <Deployment-Activities-BTS-Kubernetes>`):
             *./cleanup_all -d*

                 * The *-d* is important as that cleans up the OSPL daemons too.

                 * If the script fails, you can use Argo CD to delete the **job/deployment/daemonset** associated with each application you wish to stop.
 Be sure to delete the job/deployment/daemonset box not the application itself.
 Note that auxtel and the other "app of apps" meta applications have no jobs; you have to deal with each application individually.
-        * Execute the following (Summit (pending k8s deployment), :ref:`TTS <Deployment-Activities-TTS-Kubernetes>`, :ref:`BTS <Deployment-Activities-BTS-Kubernetes>`): *./cleanup_love*
+        * Execute the following (Summit (pending k8s deployment), :ref:`TTS <Deployment-Activities-TTS-Kubernetes>`, :ref:`BTS <Deployment-Activities-BTS-Kubernetes>`):
+	    *./cleanup_love*
     #.
 Cleanup Nublado namespaces (:ref:`Summit <Deployment-Activities-Summit-Kubernetes>`, :ref:`TTS <Deployment-Activities-TTS-Kubernetes>`, :ref:`BTS <Deployment-Activities-BTS-Kubernetes>`).
-        * Below uses a script in this repo: https://github.com/lsst-ts/k8s-admin.
+        * The script is located in this repo: https://github.com/lsst-ts/k8s-admin.
-        * *./cleanup_nublado*
+        *./cleanup_nublado*
     #.
 Check to ensure all daemons have disconnected.
         * If the reported number is not 0, you will need to investigate further to find the source of the rogue process.
     #.
 Shutdown and Cleanup Main Daemon (:ref:`Summit <Deployment-Activities-Summit-Main-Daemon-Shutdown>`, :ref:`TTS <Deployment-Activities-TTS-Main-Daemon-Shutdown>`, :ref:`BTS <Deployment-Activities-BTS-Main-Daemon-Shutdown>`).
 #.
 With everything shutdown, the configurations need to be updated before deployment starts.
     * Ensure SQuaRE has approved the ``cachemachine`` PR and then merge the PR.
-    * Rebase Argo CD branch to single commit, create a PR and merge PR.
+    * Ensure Argo CD branch contains all the necessary updates, then create a PR and merge it.
     * All other configuration repositories should have the necessary commits already on branches and pushed to GitHub.
     * Update configuration repositories on bare metal machine deployments (:ref:`Summit <Deployment-Activities-Summit-Update-Configuration>`, :ref:`TTS <Deployment-Activities-TTS-Update-Configuration>`, :ref:`BTS <Deployment-Activities-BTS-Update-Configuration>`).
         * Unlike shutdown, only the T&S systems are handled here.
 DM and Camera are handled by the system principles.